PrimalCat-Real/ReThaumcraft/README.md

 ## Additional features
 - [ ] scan aspects from all items in chest on scan
 - [ ] alloy smelter for brass
-- [ ] ignis crystal and inferno on second tier of heater for smelter
+- [ ] custom alloy smelter (note: ignis crystal and inferno for second tier of heater and smelter)